lamanmamed/lamanmamed/README.md

 # Hi, I'm Laman

-### I build machine learning systems and try to understand why they work, when they fail, and what they rely on.
+### I build AI systems and try to understand why they work, when they fail, and what they rely on.

 </div>